 You can be in the thick of activities with a group of young people.
 You can be working behind the scenes in a management.
 Or you can be supporting as a trustee or helper.
 However you volunteer, our approach focuses on what you want to get from Scouting as well as what you can give, while respecting how much time you can offer.
 We also offer training, free of charge, to support all our adult volunteers.

 The County Learning Lead ensures that learning opportunities are available for volunteers and young people at the County level.
 This includes managing the learning offer, providing support and guidance, and ensuring volunteers are appropriately trained and accredited.
-The County Learning Lead also supports District Lead Volunteers to ensure pratical learning is integrated into the County’s overall plan support to our adult volunteers
+The County Learning Lead also supports District Lead Volunteers to ensure practical learning is integrated into the County’s overall plan support to our adult volunteers

 Here’s a more detailed breakdown of the role: